htcat/htcat/README.md

-`htcat` works by determining the size of the `Content-Length` of the URL passed, and then partitioning the work into a series of `GET`s that use the `Range` header in the request.
+`htcat` works by determining the size of the `Content-Length` of the URL passed, and then partitioning the work into a series of `GET`s that use the `Range` header in the request, with the notable exception of the first issued `GET`, which has no `Range` header and is used to both start the transfer and attempt to determine the size of the URL.

 Unlike most programs that do similar `Range`-based splitting, the requests that are performed in parallel are limited to some bytes